 “Five reasons why your cake isn’t rising” or “How to buy the right type of cake tin”.
 Here, the order is not as important.

 Beyond a good concept, there are a few more things that you’ll need to consider before you can start filming.

 Your video needs to be inspirational.
 The whole aim, of course, is to achieve your business objectives and the way to do this is by leaving your viewer feeling like they can do anything.

 Two words of warning, however:

 1. Make it feasible.
-There’s no point in creating a how-to video if most of your audience won’t be able to achieve the solution.
+There’s no point in creating a how-to video if most of your audience is unable to achieve the solution.

 2. Consider the legal implications of publishing a how-to video.
-For example, you wouldn’t want to post a video on how to do your electrical work if your target audience is the general population…very risky.
+For example, you wouldn’t want to post a video on “How to Do Your Own Electrical Work” if your target audience is the general population; very risky.